patrick528300/DetectingFilms/README.md

 ## Training Pipeline
 1. Collect photos of the negatives, and use cvt2pos function to obtain their positive images.
 Label the condition of films manually (eg, 1 for normal, 0 for abnormal)
 2. Load the same photos of film clips into two datasets.
 One is pandas.DataFrame, used for retrieving pictures given indices.
 Another one is a Custumized data set used for data split into different batches for training and testing.
+(Customized Dataset reference: https://docs.pytorch.org/tutorials/beginner/basics/data_tutorial.html)
 3. Transform the pictures in Custumized data set to be of the same shape (244 x 244), then split them into training and teating batches.
 4. Create Resnet Block and ResNet18.
 5. Train the model for 10 epoches.
 For each epoch, test the model on the test data batches, and record the accuracy rate, training loss, validation loss, and f1 score.
 Display the confusion matrix every 2 epoches.
 Use AdamW as the optimizer.
 Use ReduceLROnPlateau to regulate the learning rate in case the learning performance gets stuck.
 F1 score is an estimator when both classes (normal, abnormal) is not even.